 That’s where the Mi-Fi comes in.
 It’s like a USB dongle that shares your internet with other devices or users.
-The Mi-Fi is also powered by your computers USB port.
+The Mi-Fi is also powered by your computers USB port via USB cable or USB charger.
 But some have battery which makes then run all by themselves for a while.
 However, the Mi-Fi still is a little more expensive than the USB dongle despite all its advantages.
 This might discourage lots of USB dongle users from upgrading to the new school.

 Here’s a summarized comparison of the USB internet dongle vs Mi-Fis

 |Physical features||Light and sleek||A little heavier, but sleek|

 |Supported users||supports one user||supports at least 5 users|